The Hidden Cost of Egypt’s Economic Growth

 Avatar photo

-Adetola Adetayo Adetola is a Contributing Researcher and Writer at Susinsight, reporting on trends across Africa's economy, society, and environment.
+Adetola Adetayo Adetola is a Contributing Researcher and Writer at Susinsight.
+Her work covers the economic trends, environmental shifts, and social changes shaping the African continent.
 She holds an MSc in International Business and a BSc in Business Administration.
-Adetola also works as a Global Financial Crime Officer in Ireland.
+Adetola also operates as a Financial Compliance Professional from Ireland.